MyriadColors/terminus-framework/api_plan.md

 Exposing a well-designed API is critical for turning a project into a successful library.
 The goal is to create a developer experience (DX) that is intuitive, flexible, and powerful, while hiding the internal complexity.

-Here is a breakdown of a proposed API structure for `Terminus`, along with the necessary preparatory steps.

 ## I. Guiding Principles for the API

 1.  **Declarative and Component-Based:** Developers should define *what* they want the terminal to do, not *how* it does it.
 The API should be built around React components and hooks, which is idiomatic for the ecosystem.